Wall Street says ready if Joaquin hits New York

 Not all market participants were confident that things would be much different than in 2012 though.

-“Unfortunately, I think it is probably going to be largely the same,” said Jamie Selway, managing director and head of electronic brokerage at Investment Technology Group.
+“Unfortunately, I think it is probably going to be largely the same,” said Jamie Selway, managing director and head of electronic brokerage at Investment Technology Group (ITG.N).

 He said one of the major issues during Sandy was that it was not safe for many people to go to work in Lower Manhattan during the storm.